b241256-star/MediSense/README.md

 ## ⚠️ Disclaimer

-MediSense sirf **educational purpose** ke liye hai.
+MediSense is for **educational purposes only**.
-Yeh kisi doctor ka replacement **nahi** hai.
+It is **not a replacement** for a real doctor.
-Emergency mein **108 ya 112** call karein.
+In any emergency, call **108 or 112** immediately.

 ---

-## 🤝 Contribute karna chahte ho?
+## 🤝 Want to Contribute?

-1. Repo fork karo
+1. Fork this repo
-2. Changes karo
+2. Make your changes
-3. Pull Request bhejo
+3. Submit a Pull Request

-Har contribution welcome hai! 🙌
+All contributions are welcome! 🙌

 ---